orchidsoftware/orchid.software/docs/en/docs/rows.md

 }
 ```

+> **Note** that the Row layout is only intended for displaying a small number of fields.
+For more complex forms, you may want to consider using other layout types such as `Tabs` or `Accordion`.

 ## Accessing screen data

-Every time a layer is displayed, it is passed data from the screen to use its data through the `query` property.
-For example:
+The `Row` layout has access to data from the screen through the `query` property.
+This allows you to use data from the screen in the fields of the Row layout.

+For example, you can use the `query` property to conditionally show or hide a field based on the presence of a specific key:

 ```php
 namespace App\Orchid\Layouts;